Steve Harley: Cockney Rebel (1972–1977)

 Timeless Flight was released in February 1976 and peaked at number 18 in the UK.
 Two singles from the album, "Black or White" and "White, White Dove", both failed to enter the charts, although they did reach number 2 and number 6 respectively on the BMRB's UK Breakers chart.
 Another UK and European tour followed the album's release, then the band recorded their fifth album Love's a Prima Donna between June and September 1976.
 In July they released a cover of George Harrison's "Here Comes the Sun", which reached number 10 in the UK and became the band's last top 40 single, discounting a later re-release of "Make Me Smile".
-Love's a Prima Donna was released in October 1976 and peaked at number 28, with a second single, "(I Believe) Love's a Prima Donna", reaching number 41.
-In the US, "(Love) Compared with You" was released as a single.
+A second single from the upcoming album, "(I Believe) Love's a Prima Donna", was released in October, reaching number 41.
+Love's a Prima Donna was released in November 1976 and peaked at number 28.
+In the US, "(Love) Compared with You" was released as a single in 1977.
 For Mackay's second solo album Score, recorded in August and September 1976, and released in 1977, Harley wrote the lyrics to four tracks and provided lead vocals on "Time is No Healer".

 In November 1976, Harley provided backing vocals on T. Rex's song "Dandy in the Underworld", which was released as a single from the album of the same name in 1977.
 In December 1976, the band embarked on an eight-date UK tour to promote Love's a Prima Donna.
 During the early part of 1977, Harley provided lead vocals on The Alan Parsons Project's song "The Voice" for their album I Robot.
 In July, Harley disbanded Cockney Rebel, the announcement of which was followed by the release of a live album, Face to Face: A Live Recording, which reached number 40 and spawned a single, "The Best Years of Our Lives".